Andox-Lopez/Reclist-Generator-CVVC-GUI/README.md

 ## ✨ Features

-- **Cross-platform Support**: Available for Windows, macOS, and Linux
 - **Graphical User Interface**: Easy-to-use GUI for configuring all settings
 - **Customizable Output**: Configure various parameters for your reclist
 - **Multi-language Support**: Supports both English and Chinese